AnnaGarcia1207/723-classification-models/ReadMe.md

 > Download from [code.visualstudio.com](https://code.visualstudio.com/download)

 ## Setup
 1. Ensure that you have python3 running in your machine.
-Specifically python3.9, 3.10, or 3.11
-To check from command line:
+Specifically `python 3.11` To check from command line:

 ```
 python –-version
 ```
-2. Make sure you have Git installed on your machine.
+2. Make sure you have Git installed in your machine.
 ```
 git –-version
 ```

 3. Open your favorite commandline

-4. Clone the repository
+4. Clone the repository:
 ```
 git clone https://github.com/AnnaGarcia1207/723-classification-models.git
 ```

 5. `cd` into the directory.
-    * You can keep using teh commandline from here or use VisualStudioCode
+    * You can keep using the commandline from here or use VisualStudioCode

 6. From the directory, check the python version you are using: `python –-version`.
-If you are using the latest python version 3.12 and above we need to use the earlier version to download the required libraries in a python virtual environment.
+If you are using the latest python version - `3.12 and above`, we need to use the earlier version to download the required libraries in a python virtual environment.

+** As of 12/2/2023, tensorflow library cannot be installed using pip, only python 3.9, 3.10, and 3.11.

 7. Go back to the command line.
 From the directory, download python virtualenv
 ```